Last Updated on October 26, 2025 by Emily Hopkins

 In Portugal, Christmas dinner is called Consoada and is celebrated on the night of December 24th, Christmas Eve.
 This tradition leads families to gather around the dinner table, eating a hearty meal.
 Many people travel long distances to join their families because it is a family party.

-According to Portuguese tradition, Consoada consists mainly of boiled cod with potatoes, eggs, and cabbage.
-It is served with a hot olive oil sauce with garlic and vinegar served on the side.
-Delicious!
+According to Portuguese tradition, Consoada, the Christmas Eve meal, typically features boiled cod served with potatoes, eggs, and cabbage.
+It’s accompanied by a warm olive oil sauce with garlic and vinegar on the side.
+Simply delicious!

 However, each region of Portugal (and even each family) has its own cod traditions and may serve other dishes.